 As we are working socially distanced apart, we need to create systems that enable us to effectively help people to collaborate together to solve problems.
 How are we and how can we use technology to support collaboration?
 Do you have lessons learned to share on effectively working together remotely through this pandemic?
 If so, please share with the Lean Community on our Slack channel.

-Connect with more content from innovation thought leaders and practitioners who are using the groundbreaking Lean Product and Process Development framework to design better products and services -- and better futures for themselves, customers, and employees.
-Update or create a secure profile at the LPPD newsletter registration page (customer information has never been shared or sold and never will be).
+- Connect with more content from innovation thought leaders and practitioners who are using the groundbreaking Lean Product and Process Development framework to design better products and services -- and better futures for themselves, customers, and employees.
+Subscribe to The Design Brief to get the latest insights in Lean Product and Process Development.